A tanning bed schedule needs to be worked out to cater to every individual’s skin type.

 Tips for Safe Tanning

-A safe tanning schedule is key in maintaining good results in the safest way possible when you are using a tanning bed.
+A safe tanning schedule is key to maintaining good results in the safest way possible when you are using a tanning bed.

 Here are some tips on how to practice safe indoor tanning procedures while developing a beautiful tan: